-Here is an excerpt from our upcoming eBook, Creating Performance that Matters in the Workplace, which will be released in full at this year’s Global Peter Drucker Forum.
+Here is an excerpt from our eBook, Creating Performance that Matters in the Workplace, which was released at the 2022 Global Peter Drucker Forum.

 How do businesses improve performance while adapting to new ways of working?
 How can they bring better products to the market sooner and define what being agile means for them?

 The answer to these questions lies within a business’s employees and workplace culture.

 Rather than focusing on the right business model or latest innovative tool to inject into operations, business leaders need to focus on creating an environment that encourages employee productivity and experimentation.
 In doing so, businesses will be able to generate a continuous cycle of performance that matters in their workplace.
 At Emergn, we believe this is achievable in five ways: building trust, facilitating communication and team collaboration, encouraging forward thinking and experimentation, investing in your employees’ continued growth, and creating purpose and motivation.

 Emergn’s 5 ways to create performance that matters in the workplace:

 Research shows that allowing your employees to demonstrate a healthy level of autonomy at work increases levels of job-related wellbeing.
 Businesses that lead with compassion and transparency while enabling their employees to participate in decision-making foster an environment of inclusion and trust.
 This two-way trust, in turn, increases employee job satisfaction and self-motivation while encouraging creative and innovative thinking.